To help us provide you with free impartial advice, we may earn a commission if you buy through links on our site. Learn more

 Blink Mini 2 review: What do you get for the money?

-Still, it’s likely to get cheaper during Prime Day and Black Friday sales and that extra £10 does get you a set of improved features.
+Still, it’s likely to get cheaper during Prime Day and Black Friday sales, and that extra £10 does get you a set of improved features.
 The first of these is weatherproofing.
 Where its predecessor was only for indoor use, the Blink Mini 2 is IP65-rated and can be bought in a bundle with a weatherproof power adapter for an extra £9.
-That means you can use the Blink Mini 2 as an outdoor security camera in a pinch, you will need to have a conveniently positioned power socket, though.
+That means you can use the Blink Mini 2 as an outdoor security camera in a pinch, though you’ll need to have a conveniently positioned power socket.

 The last of the major upgrades is that the camera comes with a bright LED spotlight, which allows it to act as a basic security light and to capture colour video at night.